Construction and Demolition Recycling Program

 - All complete demolitions of a building.

 For all covered projects exceeding $30,000 in value, a C&D Waste Management Plan (WMP) must be submitted and approved prior to permit issuance.
 The applicant (contractor) will use the WMP to demonstrate maximum reuse and/or recycling of debris and other waste generated during demolition, new construction, roofing, landscape, and other construction projects.
+Note: For CALGreen, a waste management plan is not required if using an approved mixed C&D facility.

 Planning for Waste Management